 - Be sure to remind your subject that the Instax camera has a flash and not to blink when you are taking a photo.

-- Use natural light – take your instax camera outdoors and compose beautiful photos you can proudly label #nofilter.
+- Use natural light – take your Instax camera outdoors and compose beautiful photos you can proudly label #nofilter.

-- Fuji Instax cameras are robust and well built, that said it is always best to avoid leaving them in extreme hot or cold environments for prolonged time.
+- Fuji Instax cameras are robust and well built, that said it is always best to avoid leaving them in extreme hot or cold environments for a prolonged time.

 Instax Mini Wedding Tips and Tricks

 - If you are using your Instax Mini Camera as a wedding guest book, you will need to think about how to handle film reloading.
 You can either create a sign with pictures showing people how to load new film themselves – if you do this remember to buy your Instax mini film in bulk and leave spare film packs for your guests.

 - The other option is to have a bridesmaid or groomsman handle the reloading, this is especially advisable if you will have a lot of “technically challenged” guests attending your wedding.